xboard/fastpages-blog/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 ## Interrupted Time Series (ITS)

 Interrupted time series (ITS) is a method of statistical analysis involving tracking a period before and after a intervention at a known point in time to assess the intervention's effects _within a single group/population_.
 The time series refers to the data over the period, while the interruption is the intervention, which is a controlled external influence or set of influences.
-Effects of the intervention are evaluated by changes in the level and slope of the time series and statistical significance of the intervention parameters[[2]](#ref-2).
+Effects of the intervention are evaluated by changes in the level and slope of the time series and statistical significance of the intervention parameters <a name="ref-2" href="https://en.wikipedia.org/wiki/Interrupted_time_series" target="blank" rel="noopener">[2]</a>.
 The more observations you have before and after the intervention, the more robust your model will be (typically).
-Because the evaluation is based on observing a single population over time, the ITS design is free from problems due to between-group difference but are susceptible to time-varying confounders like other interventions occurring around the time of the intervention that may also affect the outcome[[3]](#ref-3).
+Because the evaluation is based on observing a single population over time, the ITS design is free from problems due to between-group difference but are susceptible to time-varying confounders like other interventions occurring around the time of the intervention that may also affect the outcome <a name="ref-3" href="https://scholar.google.com/scholar_lookup?title=Experimental%20and%20Quasi-experimental%20Designs%20for%20Research&author=DT%20Campbell&author=JC%20Stanley&publication_year=1963&book=Experimental%20and%20Quasi-experimental%20Designs%20for%20Research" target="blank" rel="noopener">[3]</a>.

 <picture>
     <source type="image/webp" data-srcset="{{ baseimages }}/its1.webp" class="lazyload" alt="Interrupted Time Series analysis example" width="100%" style="box-shadow: 5px 5px 10px grey;">